Chart Color Schemes

 Queanbeyan West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Queanbeyan West's dwelling structure, as per the latest Census, had 71.4% houses and 28.6% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
-Home ownership in Queanbeyan West was at 24.2%, with mortgaged dwellings at 41.5% and rented ones at 34.3%.
-The median monthly mortgage repayment was $2,000, lower than Non-Metro NSW's average of $2,167.
-Median weekly rent in Queanbeyan West was $350, similar to Non-Metro NSW's $355.
-Nationally, Queanbeyan West's mortgage repayments are higher than the Australian average of $1,863, while rents are lower than the national figure of $375.
+Queanbeyan West's dwellings, as per the latest Census, were 71.4% houses and 28.6% other types such as semi-detached homes, apartments, and 'other' dwellings.
+This compares to Non-Metro NSW's figures of 74.5% houses and 25.5% other dwellings.
+Home ownership in Queanbeyan West stood at 24.2%, with mortgaged properties at 41.5% and rented ones at 34.3%.
+The median monthly mortgage repayment was $2,000, below Non-Metro NSW's average of $2,167.
+The median weekly rent was $350, similar to Non-Metro NSW's figure of $355.
+Nationally, Queanbeyan West's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing